SEARCH

 Check out his video by Adam Parker of the Charleston Post and Courier:

 Through drums the link was made.
 Samuel invited Djole to come to Ghana.
-In July 2006 a group of 21 children who had never even been to the Charleston airport flew to Ghana and spent 18 days working with Samuel and Nkabom Artiste and Craftspeople Association to disseminate information about HIV/AIDS through dance/dramas that were conducted in many cities in Ghana.
+In July 2006 a group of 21 children of whom the majority had never even been to the Charleston airport and 19 adults flew to Ghana and spent 18 days working with Samuel and Nkabom Artiste and Craftspeople Association to disseminate information about HIV/AIDS through dance/dramas that were conducted in many cities in Ghana.
 Samuel took the group to a village called Okurase.
 The Djole children were struck with the needs of their same age peers who were much smaller due to malnutrition and they wanted to help.

-In 2007 Project OKURASE officially began as a partnership of the village of Okurase, Nkabom Artiste and Craftspeople Association, Gethsemani Circle of Friends nonprofit in Charleston, the Medical University of South Carolina, and Project OKURASE NGO in Ghana.
-This link continues to be multidirectional – helping people in America, Ghana, and many other countries.
+In 2007 Project OKURASE officially became an nongovernment organization and the ongoing work started as a partnership of the village of Okurase, Nkabom Artiste and Craftspeople Association, Gethsemani Circle of Friends nonprofit in Charleston, the Union Heights community, the Medical University of South Carolina, and Project OKURASE NGO in Ghana.
+This link continues to be multidirectional – helping people in America, Ghana, and many other countries that span 5 continents to date.